 Figure 1: Global Distribution of COVID-19-related Tweets

-4.3.2.
-Machine Learning:
+Machine Learning

 To predict tweet volumes based on temporal and geographical features, we used multiple machine learning models, including Logistic Regression and XGBoost.
 These models are crucial for identifying and quantifying the factors that influence tweet activity, providing both predictive power and interpretability.